xzong0619/Fruit-Ripeness-Detection/README.md

 # Fruit Ripeness Detection React Application
 (placeholder: showing final web app detection result)

 This app can be used for real time object detection by leveraging [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection), [React](https://reactjs.org/), [Tensorflow JS](https://www.tensorflow.org/js) and [IBM Cloud](https://www.ibm.com/cloud).
-This repository contains the code and Google Colab notebook (add link) for training a detector of banana ripeness.
+This repository contains the code and Google Colab notebook (https://github.com/xzong0619/Fruit-Ripeness-Detection/blob/main/Banana_ripeness_training.ipynb) for training a detector of banana ripeness.

 ### Problem Statement
 The model is used to detect the ripeness process of bananas.
+Images used for training and test are taken from [Roboflow](https://universe.roboflow.com/fruit-ripening/fruit-ripening-process/dataset/2).
+There are 5.3K images for training and 757 images for test.

 The corresponding labels are: